twistba/Rhodolith-Cryptofauna/README.md

 # Rhodolith-Cryptofauna

-This repository contains data used in Méndez Trejo et al.: Cryptofauna associated with rhodoliths: diversity is species-specific and influenced by habitat.
+This repository contains data used in Méndez Trejo et al. Cryptofauna associated with rhodoliths: diversity is species-specific and influenced by habitat.

 Data are separated into three spreadsheets each with a corresponding R script, outlined below.